WHAT IS MINIMALISM?

 Apart from the logistical side of decluttering your home, Minimalism as a lifestyle requires you to be intentional, deliberate and purposeful.
 We’re not always used to being like that as often we just wing it through life, hoping for the best and seeing what comes up!

-Minimalism isn’t about making you live with nothing.
-Instead it’s about enabling you to focus on the things that are most important to you and not getting side-tracked with anything that’s not important.
+Minimalism isn’t about making you live with as little as possible.
+Instead it’s about creating space for what’s important to you by removing anything that’s not so important.